InfuseAI/primehub-site/docs/model-deployment-tutorial-concepts.md

 1. **Pre-Packaged Servers**: Users use a pre-packaged server as the model image.
 PrimeHub provides several ready-to-use pre-packaged servers.
 To deploy a model, a model URI is required to indicate where to download the model files.
 2. **Package Model by Language Wrapper**: Users build a model image with model files embedded.
 It is an advanced but flexible way to deploy a model.
 Seldon provides several language wrappers to package models from different languages.

-In the following tutorials, we will present three different ways to deploy models.
+In the following tutorials, we will present several different ways to deploy models.

 - [Deploy a Model by Pre-packaged Server](model-deployment-tutorial-prepackaged-image)
 - [Deploy a Model by Pre-packaged Server (PHFS)](model-deployment-tutorial-prepackaged-image-phfs)